aboutlo/capistrano-template-rails-app/README.md

 ## Setup
 - Checkout and configure vagrant box <https://github.com/aboutlo/ansible-rails-app-example>
 - Change in `deploy.rb` the application name
+- Change in `database.yml` the database name using the applicaito name
 - Change in `deploy/testing|staging|produciton.rb` the server ip or dns name

 ## Deploy